 Field work is a land of extremes.
 Our students are taught to safely and responsibly carry out our field tasks in a variety of favorable and adverse conditions.
 In doing this, students discover their own depths of resilience and strength.
 Students are taught to monitor themselves and others in their team, and take initiative to get the job done right.

 “These trips have helped me throughout school.
 These opportunities I believe are the reason I have been able to take high school classes such as pre AP Biology this year as an elective.
 I certainly intend on continuing my extra-curricular assistance provided by an enjoyable week in the field.
-The Gatlin family all give special thanks to the directors and assistants for making this all possible.” – Katie Gatlin, Paleontology Expedition Camp (2015, 2017), Field Naturalist Camp (2016)
+The Gatlin family all give special thanks to the directors and assistants for making this all possible.” – Katie Gatlin, Field Paleontology: Kansas (2018), Paleontology Explorers: Kansas (2015, 2017), Desert Naturalists (2016)

 We introduce our students to foundational concepts in earth and life sciences to start out our field programs.
 From the Law of Superposition to the population basis for evolution by natural selection, students are set up to learn content quickly as we build understanding through observations and focused discussions.
 Our staff are broadly trained in the topics of their respective camps, and are excited to engage with student questions.